erikologic/cms-tech-test/README.md

 - [Run tests](https://github.com/erikologic/nextjs13-template-vercel/blob/main/.github/workflows/playwright.yml)
 - [Deploy to Vercel](https://github.com/erikologic/nextjs13-template-vercel/blob/main/.github/workflows/deploy_vercel.yml)

 The project is designed from the ground up to be well-testable and, therefore, easy to maintain and extend.
+Also, it leverages the type system - which is great for avoiding wrong symbols usage, but also to describe the domain in a way that ["makes the impossible state impossible"](https://www.youtube.com/watch?v=IcgmSRJHu_8).

 If the product evolves, the domain is likely to be extensive, and it should be split into more meaningful subdomains (with or without the proper architectural boundaries).